KauzClay/docs-tap/supply-chain/reference/supplychain-cli/tanzu_supplychain_list.hbs.md

 ## Synopsis

-Lists all supplychains

-list configuration options include:
+Lists all `supplychain`s.
+List configuration options include:

 - Output the list for all namespaces
 - Output the list for a specific namespace